-Reports of the practical sessions (Weight: 10%): will be assessed around weeks 6 and 11.

-Projects (Weight 40%): will be assessed around week 12.
-The individualized part of the assessment will be done through cross-evaluation, oral questions during presentations, and/or written exam questions.
+- 1. Reports of the practical sessions (Weight: 10%) - 2.
+Projects (Weight 40%): will be assessed in the middle and at the end of the term.
+The individualized part of the assessment will be done through cross-evaluation, oral questions during presentations, and/or written exam questions. - 3.
 Proof of short answer (Weight: 50%): it coincides with the final exam date.
 It includes all the contents of the subject.

-The final note corresponds to the sum of the marks obtained in all the activities weighted by the corresponding percentages.
+The final grade corresponds to the sum of the marks obtained in all the activities weighted by the corresponding percentages.
 The student should obtain, at least, a grade of 4 points over ten in each type activity, and a final grade of 5 points to pass the subject.
 If in any of the activities the grade does not reach 4 but the average exceeds 5, the final grade will be 4.